Viima-R/Palvelinten_hallinta_miniprojekti/README.md

-# Setting up a database server and a Flask application server that connects to the database using Ansible
+# Using Ansible to set up a database server and a Flask application server that connects to the database

 This work is part of Haaga-Helia university of applied sciences Server Management course.